fravasta/Prediction-of-Taxi-fares/README.md

 - Data_cleaning (code for cleaning): Code used for cleaning and transforming the original dataset, including handling missing values and normalization.
 - Data_clean (csv): Dataset resulting from data cleaning and preprocessing, ready for modeling.
 - Linear_model_taxi (code): Code implementing linear models for prediction based on taxi trip data.
 It contains also feature selection procedures such as best subset selection.
 - SVM_taxi (code): Code implementing the Support Vector Machine (SVM) model for analyzing and predicting taxi trip data.
+Particularly: SVR with parameters found by Cross Validation.
 - Decision_Trees_taxi (code): Code for building and training Decision Tree models applied to taxi trip data.
+Including Cost Complexity Pruning and Gradient Boosting.

 # Conclusion
+If we focus only on prediction performance, the Support Vector Regression with a non-linear kernel is the best one with an accuracy of 99.46%

+In this scenarion, we can conclude that **non-linear models handle categorical variables better**.
+In linear models, categorical variables were often not significant unless interaction terms were introduced between them.
+Nonlinear models, on the other hand, can automatically capture these relationships without the need to manually create new terms.

+Compared with linear regression, nonlinear models (such as Decision Trees, Random Forests, or SVMs with nonlinear kernels) performed better, however, **they are more difficult to interpret**.